onefoursix/streamsets-old-jobs-cleanup/README.md

 - StreamSets Platform SDK for Python v6.6+.
 Docs are [here](https://docs.streamsets.com/platform-sdk/latest/welcome/installation.html)

- - StreamSets Platform API Credentials for a user with Organization Administrator role
+ - StreamSets Platform API Credentials for a user with at least read/write permissions for the Jobs to be deleted.

  - Before running any of the scripts, export the environment variables <code>CRED_ID</code> and <code>CRED_TOKEN</code>
-  with the StreamSets Platform API Credentials, like this:
+  with StreamSets Platform API Credentials, like this:
 ```
     	$ export CRED_ID="40af8..."
     	$ export CRED_TOKEN="eyJ0..."